0-DAyFF13R/Freezer-XSS/README.md

 For the test, you can run the laboratory in https://portswigger.net/web-security/cross-site-scripting/stored/lab-html-context-nothing-encoded.

 ⚠️ Important: This payload is intended solely for educational purposes and testing on protected systems.
 Use in real attacks violates laws and ethical standards.
+The author of the repository is not responsible for the use of this payload by third parties.

 https://github.com/user-attachments/assets/e35d05a5-1d54-42a2-89e8-511a6380acd5